FaikYY/FaikYY/README.md

 ## I'm a Software Engineering Student, Developer, Bilingual!

-- 🔭 I’m currently working on a custom Debian setup!
+- 🔭 I’m currently working on Freelance Projects!
-- 🌱 I’m currently learning c++ and shell
+- 🌱 I’m currently learning Angular, c++ and shellscript
 - 👯 I’m looking to collaborate with other content creators and developers
 - 🥅 2020 Goals: Learning bspwm and sxhkd + vim, tmux and other magical linux tools
 - ⚡ Fun fact: I learned English in Elazığ/Turkey